-Step 1 In Cis sco Unified Serviceability, choose Tools > Audit Log Configuration.
+Step 1 In Ci In Cisco Unified Serviceability, choose Tools &gt; Audit Log Configuration .
 The A Audit Log Configuration window displays.

-Step 2 Configure the settings in Table 14-1.

-Step 3 Click Save.
-Save.

-ρ

-Tip At any time, you can click Set to Default to specify the default values.
+Step 2 p 2 Configure the settings in Table 14-1.
+Step 3 Click Click Save. $\rho$ Tip At any time, you can click Set to Default to specify the default values.
 After you set the defaults, click Save to save the default values.

-click Save to save the default values.